GordonVi/small-open-with-win-gui/README.md

 3) Edit "menu.JSON" to reflect what programs you want in the menu
 4) Associate the file type with menu_json.exe (Look at step 5 below this to learn how to do that.)

-# How to setup a non "menu.JSON" depedent version in Windows 10
+# How to setup a non "menu.JSON" dependent version in Windows 10

 1) Make a folder in your c:\program files.
 (I will assume you are using "c:\program files\menu")
 2) Copy all the files from this Github into that folder